How Does Music Affect Your Brain?

 Experiencing New Music

-There are other ways you can learn about new music without plugging in your headphones.
-Take part in any of the following activities to explore different types of music:
+There are several other ways you can learn about new music without plugging in your headphones.
+Take part in any of the following activities to explore different types of music in new ways:

 - Go to open mic nights in your community